Learning Prototype-oriented Set Representations for Meta-Learning: Introduction

 \section{Introduction}

-Machine learning models, such as convolutional neural networks for images \cite{he2016deep} and recurrent neural networks for sequential data \cite{sutskever2014sequence}, have achieved great success in taking advantage of the structure in the input space \cite{maron2020learning}.
-However, extending them to handle unstructured input in the form of sets, where a set can be defined as an unordered collections of elements, is not trivial and has recently attracted increasing attention \cite{jurewicz2021set}.
-Set-input is relevant to a range of problems, such as understanding a scene formed of a set of objects \cite{eslami2016attend}, classifying an object composed of a set of 3D points \cite{qi2017pointnet}, and estimating summary statistics from a set of data points for implicit generative models \cite{ChenZGCZ2021}. {Moreover, many meta-learning problems, which process different but related tasks, may also be viewed as set-input tasks \cite{lee2019set}, where an input set corresponds to the training dataset of a single task. } Therefore, we broaden the scope of set related applications by including traditional set-structured input problems and most meta-learning problems.
+Machine learning models, such as convolutional neural networks for images (\citealt{he2016deep}) and recurrent neural networks for sequential data (\citealt{sutskever2014sequence}), have achieved great success in taking advantage of the structure in the input space (\citealt{maron2020learning}).
+However, extending them to handle unstructured input in the form of sets, where a set can be defined as an unordered collections of elements, is not trivial and has recently attracted increasing attention \citep{jurewicz2021set}.
+Set-input is relevant to a range of problems, such as understanding a scene formed of a set of objects (\citealt{eslami2016attend}), classifying an object composed of a set of 3D points (\citealt{qi2017pointnet}), summarizing a document consisting of a set of words \citep{blei2003latent,zhou2016augmentable}, and estimating summary statistics from a set of data points for implicit generative models (\citealt{ChenZGCZ2021}). {Moreover, many meta-learning problems, which process different but related tasks, may also be viewed as set-input tasks \citep{lee2019set}, where an input set corresponds to the training dataset of a single task. } Therefore, we broaden the scope of set-related applications by including traditional set-structured input problems and most meta-learning problems.
 Both of them aim to improve the quick adaptation ability for unseen sets, even though the latter is more difficult because of limited samples or the occurrence of new categories for classification problems.